 About

-Attorney Danielle Tierney is a partner at Axley and a member of the firm’s litigation practice group.
-Ms. Tierney focuses her practice on a variety of civil law areas, including commercial litigation, agricultural litigation, contractual and collection disputes, municipal litigation, and insurance defense matters.
-She regularly represents municipalities, school districts, and counties in state and federal court and has successfully defended numerous lawsuits against those municipal clients arising from alleged constitutional and civil rights violations, employment disputes, and discrimination claims.
+Attorney Danielle Tierney is a partner at Axley and an integral member of the firm’s highly regarded Litigation Practice Group.
+With a broad and diverse focus, she excels in several areas of civil litigation, including constitutional law, complex commercial litigation, agricultural disputes, contractual and collection matters, municipal litigation, and insurance defense.
+She is a trusted advocate for municipalities, school districts, and counties, regularly representing them in both state and federal courts.
+Attorney Tierney has a proven track record of success in defending her clients against a wide range of lawsuits, including those involving constitutional and civil rights violations, employment disputes, contractual disputes, and discrimination claims.

-When she is not in the office, Ms. Tierney enjoys spending time with her family, attending classes at Orange Theory, and listening to audiobooks.
+Outside of her legal practice, Attorney Tierney enjoys spending quality time with her family, attending classes at Orange Theory, and listening to audiobooks.

 Admitted to practice in the State Courts of Wisconsin, United States District Courts for the Eastern and Western Districts of Wisconsin, United States Court of Appeals for the Seventh Circuit, and the Supreme Court of the United States.